 A master class in suspense, not only of spies caught in a tightening net, but also of characters whose choices begin to feel less like liberty and more like entrapment.

-In what amounts to something of a departure for Looking, “Looking Down the Road” picks up where “Looking Top to Bottom” left off.
+In what amounts to something of a departure for Looking, the episode picks up where “Looking Top to Bottom” left off.

 Richard LaGravenese’s film mostly skirts any connection to musical theater as though it were faintly embarrassed.